 There aren’t many downfalls to attending long-term rehab.
 The only cons of attending long-term substance abuse treatment are costs, and it may conflict with work or home responsibilities.
 Insurance will typically cover a majority or all costs related to attending drug rehab.

-The conflicts related to work and home responsibilities can often be handled with a 30 – 45-day inpatient or PHP program before transitioning to a lower level of care to avoid being away from home and work for such a long period.
+The conflicts related to work and home responsibilities can often be handled with a 30 to 45-day inpatient or PHP program before transitioning to a lower level of care to avoid being away from home and work for such a long period.
 While in an IOP program, a job can be maintained with minimal interruptions from addiction treatment.
 Most IOP groups are at night after normal business hours to best accommodate a work schedule.
-If there is still more accountability needed while in an IOP program, some addiction treatment programs have affiliated sober living housing that offer more stability when reintegrating to life outside of an inpatient or PHP setting.
+If there is still more accountability needed while in an IOP program, some addiction treatment programs have affiliated sober living housing that offers more stability when reintegrating to life outside of an inpatient or PHP setting.

 Everyone’s Needs Are Different

 While there are outstanding benefits from long-term drug rehab, the decision is up to the person who is attending treatment.
 If you or a loved one have a long history of addiction or have been in and out of substance abuse treatment with continuous relapses, or used drugs intravenously, long-term rehab may be the answer.
 Attending a long-term substance abuse treatment gives the chance to break the cycle of treatment and relapse.
 Long-term addiction treatment often leads to long-term sobriety.

 If you or a loved one believes that long-term addiction treatment will be beneficial, contact GateHouse today at 855-448-3588.
 You can heal, and we can help you achieve long-term sobriety.